Do Your Time Right

 ✓ Don’t get buried by the news

-Let someone else filter through all the crap for you while you do more productive things.
-Find one or two trusted curators—a newsletter, a newspaper, an expert on Twitter—and limit yourself to checking what they have to report once a day.
+Find one or two trusted curators who can filter through the crap for you—a newsletter, a newspaper, an expert on Twitter—and limit yourself to checking what they have to report once a day.
 Twice, if you can’t control yourself.

 ✓ Donate some of your time